Belo Horizonte Metro

 Belo Horizonte Metro (Metrô de Belo Horizonte) is a rapid transit system serving the city of Belo Horizonte, in the state of Minas Gerais in Brazil.
 The system has one 28.1 km line which serves 19 stations.
 The Metro carried 54.4 million passengers in 2019, or approximately 150,000 passengers per day.
-The system is operated by Companhia Brasileira de Trens Urbanos (CBTU).
+The system is operated by Metrô BH company, which is part of the Comporte Group.
 Two more lines are planned.

 History

+Resume

 The first section of the metro opened on 1 August 1986.
 At its opening, the Metro was 10.8 km long and had six stations with three trains in operation.
 In 1987 the line was extended to Central station and two more trains were brought into use.
 The line was extended again several times in the mid-1990s, and finally once more in 2002 adding the last 5 of the current 19 stations.

 Further trains were delivered in the 1990s, with the last being delivered in December 2001, bringing the total number of trains to 25.
+In 2002 that the current 19 stations of the system were completed and it was only in 2005 that operations between Eldorado and Vilarinho began to occur in full.
+Construction on Line 2 began in 1998, was halted in 2004 and is currently being resumed, with completion scheduled for 2027.